GetUnite/liquidity-direction-protocol/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo contains all the strategies the Alluo protocol has access to to invest the funds that are held by Alluo.
+This repo contains all the main logic the Alluo protocol to invest the funds that are held by Alluo.

-These strategies are mainly built by the Core Contributors, but we welcome anyone to help or new protocols to submit strategies for their own farms.

-Strategies hold the logic on what to do the funds from the vote executor and how to interact with the target procotol, this is really the heart of the logic.

-Strategies have to implement a set of standard functions that are needed by the Protocol to be executed, we are currently working on an Interface for our community.
+The main logic deals with liquidity management, interaction with the DAO, orchestration of the vote execution.

+It also manages the deposit and withdraw process, accross chains.

 <p align="right">(<a href="#top">back to top</a>)</p>